 1. Designing and using the Move programming language.

 Move will be a programming language using smart contracts.
 Hopefully, Move will tighten up some of the security pitfalls present with smart contracts, but a final solution is far away from this approach.
-I have criticized in previous articles the smart contract idea and its limitations.
-This ‘move’ in my opinion cannot be classified as a breakthrough.
+I have criticized the smart contract idea, its cost and its limitations (See, for example, here).
+Libra’s ‘move’ in my opinion is not a move in the right direction.

 2. Using a Byzantine Fault Tolerant (BFT) consensus approach.